gjsrkjjfksn/PrimerDesigner/README.md

 ## Introduction

-This repository contains the source code for the PrimerDesigner project.
-The main goal of this project is to create an algorithm for primer design for protein synthesis using microarray oligonucleotide probes.
-The algorithm aims to find the most efficient primer set with complete coverage and no cross hybridization risk.
+This repository contains the source code for the PrimerDesigner, a tool designed to find the most efficient primer set with complete coverage and no cross hybridization risk for protein synthesis using assembly pcr.
+It accompanies the paper titled "PrimerDesigner: Designing efficient primers for protein synthesis without cross-hybridization."
-It uses a primer graph to represent all valid forward and reverse primer combinations and Integer Linear Programming (ILP) with forbidden pair and single path constraints to find an optimal solution

 ## Requirements